amelhassan-msft/TokenStoreExtension/README.md

 			- Type: String
 			- Options: "https://{example-tokenstore-name}.tokenstore.azure.net/services/{example-service}/tokens/{example-token-name}" or "https://{example-tokenstore-name}.tokenstore.azure.net/services/{example-service}"
 	- **Usage Scienarios**
-		1. MSI (Managed System Identity)
+		1. Token Name
-			- Calls to Token Store are authenticated using the Function App's identity.
+			- Tokens are retrieved using the token name specified in the url.
 Use this setup when you know the exact name of the token you want to retrieve.
-			- [authFlag] = "msi"
+			- [scenario] = "tokenName"
 			- [identityProvider] = null
 			- [tokenUrl] = https://{example-tokenstore-name}.tokenstore.azure.net/services/{example-service}/tokens/{example-token-name}
 				- Token_url should be path up to token name
 		2. User
-			- Calls to Token Store are authenticated using the Function App's identity.
-Use this setup when you want to construct the name of the token using the logged in user's credentilas.
+			- Tokens are retrieved using a token name constructed using the logged in user's credentials.
+Use this setup when you want to retrieve tokens based on a user's identity.
 Authorization/Authentication must be setup for your Function App so that users can be prompted to login.
-You must use an Http triggered function as the binding accesses the request header.
-			- [authFlag] = "user"
+			- [scenario] = "user"
 			- [identityProvider] = "aad" or "facebook" or "google"
 			- [tokenUrl] = https://{example-tokenstore-name}.tokenstore.azure.net/services/{example-service}
 				- Token_url should be path up to service